-Gender Dysphoria: Classification, Causes and Treatment
+Gender Dysphoria: Classification, Causes, and Treatment Approaches Explained

 Sex is what you are assigned to at birth while gender identity is something that develops during your life based on your self-perception and personal subjective understanding of who you are.
 In most cases, these two categories are the same, but when they do not coincide, the person can experience significant distress with her/his biological sex and face the need to receive certain treatment and the help of the specialists.
 Gender dysphoria can lead to serious psychological problems if left untreated and knowledge about the symptoms and possible ways of overcoming the potential risks related to such distress are vital for every person providing health care services.